 The acei cichlid males, however, are quite likely to coexist easily as compared to the other mbuna, and it depends upon the layout of the tank and their unique temperaments.

 The sex of these fish is not easy to tell apart, and the only method is venting the fish.
 This can, however, be quite stressful and intimidating for the fish keeper and the fish as well.

-Most of the times, the best idea is to raise a large group of acei cichlids to adulthood and allow them to form a harem of their own nature and any fish which are getting beaten should be removed.
+Most of the time, the best idea is to raise a large group of acei cichlids to adulthood and allow them to form a harem of their nature and any fish which are getting beaten should be removed.